Brezensalzer/adafruit_guide_fft/README.md

+# Updated for Qt5 and STM32 Arduino Core

+The code now works on a Blackpill STM32F411CEU board with the STM32 Arduino core.
+The python code was updated to use Qt5.

 # FFT: Fun with Fourier Transforms

 Code in support of the ['FFT: Fun with Fourier Transforms' guide](http://learn.adafruit.com/fft-fun-with-fourier-transforms) on the [Adafruit learning system](http://learn.adafruit.com/).